Pre-Trip Planning

 Standard Entry Requirements: To enter Honduras, you must present a U.S. passport with at least three months of validity.
 U.S. and Canadian citizens do not need a visa; however, you must provide evidence of return or onward travel.
 For other nationalities, it is your responsibility to ensure your visa requirements.
 No refunds will be awarded for customers denied access for lack of a proper visa.

 Planning Your International Flights: There are direct flights into Roatan from Miami, Atlanta, and Houston, all subject to change.
-Please make sure you book incoming flights that arrive in Roatan no later than 2:00 pm.
-Likewise, your connecting flights out of Roatan should be booked no earlier than a noon departure.
+Please make sure you book incoming flights arriving in Roatan no later than 2:00 p.m.
+Likewise, your connecting flights out of Roatan should not be booked any earlier than a noon departure.

 Packing Considerations

 If Taking the Ferry: Guests are allowed up to three checked bags at 50 lbs each included in the ferry price.
-If you are taking the Ferry and are susceptible to motion sickness, be sure to pack Bonine or Dramamine in case the water is rough.
+If you are susceptible to motion sickness, be sure to pack Bonine or Dramamine in your carry on in case the water is rough.
 In most cases it will not be needed, but better safe than sorry!

 If Flying into Guanaja: Airline luggage restrictions are constantly changing.
 Be sure to check your airline’s website (s) for the most current information on baggage allowances and restrictions.
 Space is limited on the inter-island planes as there are NO overhead compartments to stow luggage that normally qualifies as a carry-on.
 You will most likely be allowed one small carry-on bag.
 Pack one change of clothes, flip-flops, and a bathing suit in your carry-on, just in case luggage is delayed.
 Other “trip essentials” to carry with you should include your diving C-Card, DAN or other dive insurance card, medicine, sunglasses, or anything you consider necessary to begin enjoying your stay the moment you arrive.